cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/classification/knn/_index.md

 ---
-title: k-Nearest Neighbors Classification
+title: k-Nearest Neighbors (kNN) Classification
 weight: 5
 ---

-# k-Nearest Neighbors Classification
+# k-Nearest Neighbors (kNN) Classification

-kNN belongs to the class of algorithms that were extensively treated in pattern recognition literature many years ago.
+[kNN](http://vision.stanford.edu/teaching/cs231n-demos/knn/) belongs to the class of algorithms that were extensively treated in pattern recognition literature many years ago.
 It is still extensively being used today especially in settings that require very fast decision/classifications.
 The general block diagram governing such systems is shown below.

 ![pattern-recognition](images/pattern-recognition.png)